salsadigitalauorg/webform_openfisca/Manual.md

 $[webform_openfisca:wo_params:disability_allowance_checker:disability_allowance_benefit]
 ```

-## Exercise: creating results pages and redirection rules for the new webform {#exercise:-creating-results-pages-and-redirection-rules-for-the-new-webform}
+## Exercise: creating results pages and redirection rules for the new webform

 1. Create  2 pages — you are compliant, and you are not compliant
 2. Create a RAC page for redirection based on the value of persons.personA.act\_child\_work\_compliant

-# Results blocks {#results-blocks}
+# Results blocks

 Imagine a scenario where the person is not eligible for disability allowance, and we want to provide them with more information about *why* they’re not eligible.